ElEd0/real-mc-launcher/README.md

 #### More
 - The launcher has been tested in minecraft versions: 1.8.x, 1.12.x, 1.16.x and 1.19.x.
 But it probably works with all releases and snapshots
-- Optifine has been tested
+- Optifine works
-- Forge has been tested
+- Forge works

+#### Binaries
+A builded launcher executable is available for Linux and Windows in the [releases](https://github.com/ElEd0/real-mc-launcher/releases) page.

 #### Building
 Project dependencies are: